 The fuel/water separator is located in the rear engine compartment.
-Open the grille and look straight down inside the opening.

-Place an appropriate container beneath the outlet and screw the water release valve open several turns.
+Place an appropriate container beneath the outlet and open the water release valve several turns.
 Drain any water deposits from the canister until clean diesel fuel flows from the valve.
 Close valve by hand.
 Do not over tighten.